lindseysim/web-common/README.md

 ## Use ##

-Import common.js and common.css for the base commons modules.
-Import common.table.js to add the table module.
+Import common.min.js and common.min.css for the base commons modules.
+Import common.table.min.js to add the table module.

 Library is configured for import via CommonJS based API (e.g. NodeJS), AMD-based API (e.g. RequireJS), or simply regular instantiation.